Great Point Ventures EIS Fund

 As is to be expected, not all investments will work out.
 One such investment was held in a previous Great Point SEIS fund (made under older rules but where there was significant risk to capital).

-Great Point invested, via its Select Media SEIS 6 fund, in a film called McKellen, Playing the Part.
+Great Point invested, via its Select Media SEIS 6 fund, in a film called McKellen: Playing the Part.
 This was a documentary about Sir Ian McKellen, starring the actor himself.
 The film had access to private photo albums, a wealth of archive material, childhood diaries, and exclusive behind the scenes of theatre shows and films.
-However, once made there was no real market and the firm did not sell well.
-The investment was written down.
+However, the sales market was not as strong as initially anticipated, despite the film receiving critical acclaim.
+Whilst the project should generate further income over the longer term, the investment was partially written down to reflect its initial sales performance.

 Risks – important